nuetzi/warCardGame/README.md

 trading cards back and forth.
 In real life, we sometimes resorted to this too.
 There is also a button to reset the whole game and start over, which resets the deck and player stacks.

+For quicker play and convenience, I also enabled the option to press any character button on the keyboard to progress play.

 --------------------------

 Everything was done using HTML, CSS, and JavaScript to th ebest of my abilities.